alainnabullon/SQL-Portfolio/README.md

     (13, 'Slow Cooker', 'Appliances', 49.95, 30, 4.7),
     (14, 'Cutlery Set', 'Kitchen Supplies', 34.50, 40, 4.4),
     (15, 'Cozy Throw Blanket', 'Furnishings', 24.99, 100, 4.2);

+For this project I used SQL to query the superstore datebase to get information about items sold at their store and prices.

+Use a SELECT statement to order by price
+ SELECT *
+ FROM superstore
+ ORDER BY price desc;

+Show a Statistic about item prices
+ SELECT SUM (price)
+ FROM superstore;

+ Show a statistic about item in category Kitchen Supplies SELECT SUM (price), 'Kitchen Supplies'
+ FROM superstore;

+ Show a statistic from about item in category Air Purifiers SLECET COUNT (stock_quantity), 'Air Purifier'
+ FROM superstore;